 The lyrics establish our host as a footloose man about town whose happy-go-lucky ways occasionally create sparks with the women in his life.
 “You go fight The Power, I’m fightin’ off a cold,” seems to be his credo.
 San Francisco’s name is never mentioned explicitly in the song, but we are told, “it’s a city full of animals, a city full of thieves, a city full of lovers trying hard to make believe.”

 What might be construed as an overt SF reference comes with the lyric, “drop me in the avenues, I’ll stumble my way in.”
-However, in the CD’s liner notes, the word “avenues” isn’t capitalized while all the other proper nouns are, which means we may not even be talking about the Avenues at all.
+However, in the CD’s liner notes, “avenues” isn’t capitalized while all the other proper nouns are, which means we may not even be talking about the Avenues at all.